uea-teaching/computer-vision-2022/lectures/camera-model.md

 - **locally** distinct features

 ::: notes
 We get these observations by detecting features in an image, finding corners, blobs, etc.
-Thes are locally distinct features...
+These are locally distinct features...
 :::

 ## The Camera {data-auto-animate="true"}